ElDoktor1911/DokScripts/README.md

 Some GameLogic/Scripts has to be synchronized with "Simple Trigger" or "Object" set on map editor.

-Each script work as following :
+Each script works as following :

 - Civilian Vehicle<br/>
 *Description* : When player enter a vehicle, side change to civilian and "can't be detected" by ennemies.<br/>